• Home

 Tailored support package

 After your introductory support session, you then have the option to purchase our tailored support package.
-These 3 sessions are designed to provide practical support around everyday challenges such as focus, routines, emotional regulation, communication and relationships.
+These three sessions are designed to provide practical support around everyday challenges such as focus, routines, emotional regulation, communication and relationships.
 Parent involvement is included for younger individuals.

 Who we support